 Google Scholar Guide: How to Use Google Scholar for Legal and Academic Research?

 Ever since the launch of Google Scholar search in November 2004, it has become indispensable tools among students, researchers, and legal practitioners around the globe.
-Be it working on their thesis, searching for a fellow researchers and their work, or searching for prior art for a patent or any law related search.
+Be it working on their thesis, searching for a fellow researcher and their work, or searching for prior art for a patent or any law related search.

 If you are searching for an all-in-one guide for using Google Scholar, this is the only article out there that can answer all your questions.
-Through this article we are going to briefly explore how Google Scholar can empower your scholarly as well as legal searches.
-Though this article is slightly focused for patent attorneys, we are confident that all the advices/tips written here are applicable for anyone who wants to use Google Scholar in their work.
+Through this article, we are going to briefly explore how Google Scholar can empower your scholarly as well as legal searches.
+Though this article is slightly focused for patent attorneys, we are confident that all the advice/tips written here are applicable for anyone who wants to use Google Scholar in their work.

 This 5200+ words article is result of a thorough research and have a lot to offer.
-In case if you’d like to save it for reading later or share with your colleagues, you can use this below form to download the article in printable PDF form:
+In case if you’d like to save it for reading later or share with your colleagues, you can use this below form to download the guide in printable PDF form:

 Why Google Scholar?

 Let’s take the example of patent attorneys.
-Finding non-patent literature (NPL) relevant to any case is one of the biggest part of their jobs.
+Finding non-patent literature (NPL) relevant to any case is one of the biggest parts of their jobs.
 Tumbling through the sheer range of databases, repositories, directories, file types and formats they exist in can be exhaustive.

 Now, finding scholarly work is not easy when you don’t know where to begin your search with.
-As we mentioned above, number of databases and repositories of research information and articles are too much to go through one by one.
+As we mentioned above, a number of databases and repositories of research information and articles are too much to go through one by one.
 Google Scholar brings all of such scholarly work at a single place, thus making the entire process easier.
 Not just patent attorneys, this applies to almost everybody, from students to professors and researchers.

-Attorneys needs to be equipped with all kinds of tools at their disposal to advise clients, present their case in the right light in front of a judge, jury, or the opposing counsel.
+Attorneys need to be equipped with all kinds of tools at their disposal to advise clients, present their case in the right light in front of a judge, jury, or the opposing counsel.
 Moreover, for patent attorneys, the research is more focused because one does not need to just understand patents, but also scrounge for all the non-patent literature relevant to the case.

 This is exactly where Google Scholar comes to aid.
 Whether you’re an experienced IP professional or a newbie who is just getting started in the field, Google Scholar is your go-to tool that could help find relevant non-patent literature real easy.